“Math Explorations” Bonus Section.

-I recently retired from teaching at Eleanor Roosevelt Community Learning Center, a charter school working with homeschool families.
+The school where I taught the last nine years before retirement was Eleanor Roosevelt Community Learning Center, a charter school working with homeschool families.
 The most popular course I taught there I called “Math Explorations” (for younger students) and explained it as “Stuff that doesn’t look like math.”
-More recently I spent a few months as a volunteer in the Schoolhouse Teacher program, doing an online column that looks somewhat like Math Explorations, except it is for high school students.
+More recently I spent a few months as a volunteer in the Schoolhouse Teacher program, doing an online column that looked somewhat like Math Explorations, except it was for high school students.
 A part of each of my “lessons” was a series of videos on some topic, going beyond what is taught in regular school classes.
 Hopefully the videos and other material collected here will inspire you to think mathematically about the world we live in.

 Schoolhouse Teacher Videos